 Sometimes children may need specific additional help for a short time.
 This may be offered through interventions delivered in small groups, pairs or 1-to-1.
-For example, additional phonics ‘catch up’ groups or extra help with basic maths.
 If a child still needs additional help, outside advice may be sought.

 Following advice from other professionals, more detailed and longer term support structures are put in place.
-This may include providing an Education Health Care Plan (EHCP) or a Statement of Special Needs (EHCPs will gradually replace Statements over time).
+This may include providing an Education Health Care Plan (EHCP).

-If you are unsure about any of these categories, or are worried about your child’s needs, please speak to your child’s teacher, or our SENDCo, Mrs Claire Hartley.
+If you are unsure about any of these categories, or are worried about your child’s needs, please speak to your child’s teacher, or our SENDCo, Mrs Rhiannon White.